How to Make Rice Pilaf

 - Dice the onion of your choice, as much as you want depending on how much rice you're cooking.
-When I cook for two, I use maybe an eighth of an onion.
+When I cook for two, I use maybe 1/8 of an onion.
 Dice or chop (small pieces are preferred, but a few chunky pieces are okay, too) the vegetables.
-Celery is highly recommended, carrots add pretty color and a nice flavor, mushrooms add color and that mushroom texture.
-Just choose two or three or maybe four or your favorites.
+Celery is highly recommended.
+Carrots add pretty color and a nice flavor.
+Mushrooms add color and that mushroom texture.
+Just choose two or three or maybe four of your favorites.

 - Heat a teaspoon to a tablespoon or more of butter (depends on how many you're cooking for) in a small skillet over low to medium heat.
 Add the onions and vegetables and cook until just soft and beginning to change color.
 Stir in your choice of complementary spices.

 - By now, the rice cooker should be good and hot, and the rice should be starting to cook.
 Uncover and stir in the contents of the skillet, then re-cover and finish cooking the rice.

 - If using nuts or fruit, wait until the rice is just done to stir those in.
 Let them heat up a minute, then the pilaf is ready to serve.